Skip to content

 Your health provider may recommend regular screenings if you have a known liver condition or liver disease risk factors, such as a family history of liver disease.

-For example, people with cardiometabolic risk factors such as diabetes or high blood pressure have a greater risk of developing metabolic dysfunction-associated steatotic liver disease, formerly known as nonalcoholic fatty liver disease (NAFLD).
+For example, people with cardiometabolic risk factors such as diabetes or high blood pressure have a greater risk of developing metabolic dysfunction-associated steatotic liver disease, a category that now includes most cases previously known as nonalcoholic fatty liver disease (NAFLD).
 In those cases, undergoing liver screening tests can help to detect the disease early.

 For those in the general population, routine blood work done during an annual physical exam can reveal issues with liver function.